Events

 element.addEventListener('readmore:afterToggle', function(event) {

-// Example: log a message to the console after toggling
+// Example: Log a message to the console after toggling

-console.log('Element changed.
+console.log('Element state changed.
 New state:', event.target.getAttribute('aria-expanded'));

 });